cloudevents/spec/json-format.md

 Each CloudEvents event can be wholly represented as a JSON object.

-Such a representation uses the media type `application/cloudevents+json`.
+Such a representation MUST use the media type `application/cloudevents+json`.

 All REQUIRED and all not omitted OPTIONAL attributes in the given event MUST become members of the JSON object, with the respective JSON object member name